-Housed within one of Broken Hill’s earliest stone constructions, Sully’s Emporium, Broken Hill Regional Art Gallery is the oldest regional gallery in NSW, which today contains a collection of more than 2,000 works.
+Housed within one of Broken Hill’s earliest stone constructions, Sully’s Emporium, Broken Hill Regional Art Gallery (BHRAG) is the oldest regional gallery in NSW.
+Today, it contains a collection of more than 2,000 works.

 The gallery runs the newly named Maari Ma Indigenous Art Awards (formerly known as the Far West Aboriginal and Torres Strait Islander Art Awards) and the Pro Hart Outback Art Prize.

 The Maari Ma Indigenous Art Awards is an exhibition that showcases and celebrates artwork and creativity in the Far West by Aboriginal and Torres Strait Islander artists.

 The Pro Hart Outback Art Prize showcases work in any media that reflects the spirit and diversity of the Australian Outback.
 The prize consists of an acquisitive first prize, a non-acquisitive second prize and a People’s Choice Award, with a total prize pool of $23,000.